 3. Sourcing Practices and Due Diligence

-The group’s Third Party Monitoring function continues to undertake risk-based reviews (both onsite visits and desktop assessments) of the most critical suppliers to assess their control environment and gain assurance that they are operating within Close Brothers’ expectations, including with regard to modern slavery and human trafficking.
+During the periods of lockdown due to the Covid -19 pandemic the group’s Third Party Monitoring function continued to undertake risk-based reviews via desktop assessments of the most critical suppliers to assess their control environment and gain assurance that they are operating within Close Brothers’ expectations, including with regard to modern slavery and human trafficking.
 The function also provides mechanisms to ensure that providers are acting legally and responsibly, including from a modern slavery and human trafficking perspective.

 - Supplementing the Group Third Party Management Policy with a Supplier Code of Conduct and a specific Supply Chain Sustainability Policy including requirements relating to modern slavery and human trafficking.

-- The outcomes of the TP Monitoring reviews, including good practice activity identified, will now feed into the Sustainability Working Group to help inform continuous improvement of the framework and aid with the drafting of the enhanced supplier code of conduct.
+- The outcomes of the TP Monitoring reviews, including good practice activity identified, will continue to feed into the Sustainability Working Group to help inform continuous improvement of the framework.

-- Supported and underpinned by enhancements to the vendor risk management software, the Third Party Management team will continue to monitor the most critical suppliers through the introduction and evolution of high level sustainability performance indicators.
+- The Third Party Management team will continue to monitor the most critical suppliers through the evolution of high level sustainability performance indicators.

-This statement is made with respect to the financial year ended 31 July 2020 in accordance with section 54(1) of the Modern Slavery Act 2015.
-This statement covers Close Brothers Group plc, Close Brothers Holdings Limited, Close Brothers Limited, Close Leasing Limited, Close Invoice Finance Limited, Close Brothers Vehicle Hire Limited, Winterflood Securities Limited, Close Asset Management Holdings Limited and Close Asset Management Limited (each a “Group Company”), and it has been approved by the Board of Directors of Close Brothers Group plc and each other Group Company.
+This statement is made with respect to the financial year ended 31 July 2021 in accordance with section 54(1) of the Modern Slavery Act 2015.
+This statement covers Close Brothers Group plc, Close Brothers Holdings Limited, Close Brothers Limited, Close Leasing Limited, Close Invoice Finance Limited, Close Brothers Vehicle Hire Limited, Winterflood Securities Limited, Close Asset Management Holdings Limited, Close Asset Management Limited and Novitas Loans Limited (each a “Group Company”), and it has been approved by the Board of Directors of Close Brothers Group plc and each other Group Company.
 The statement will be reviewed and updated (if necessary) annually to reflect Close Brothers’ ongoing commitment to ensuring that its business and supply chains are free from slavery and human trafficking.
 The statement is signed by a director of Close Brothers Group plc, the holding company of the Close Brothers Group.